Supporting the Filton24 is at the heart of the battle to expose Britain’s complicity in genocide and the Zionist occupation of Palestine.

 Ian Sanders

-Ian took action against Leicester’s Israeli weapons factory, by driving a van into the building, whilst others scaled the roof, and destroyed Elbit’s war-drones inside.
+Ian took action against Leicester’s Israeli weapons factory, UAV Tactical Systems on May 8th 2024, by driving a van into the building, whilst others scaled the roof, and destroyed Elbit’s drones inside.
+He was arrested on the August 2024, in the third wave of Filton arrests, and remanded in custody.
+He is one of the Leicester 6 and Filton 24.

 William Plastow